Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 Went down Jenkins route - bolting the CD concept on existing CI systems is a common approach, but doesn't work.
 Death to Jenkins!
 Think of systems as end-to-end pipelines.
 Build + Deployment, not just build.

+Would like to definite two or three standard pipelines for all kinds of software.

+Why do I need to Chef the build system?
+After yet another upgrade the JIRA system, the thing went down for an hour and nobody could use it.
+If I don't put my build system through the same kind of discipline as the rest of the production system, I'm setting my company up for failure.

 ## What will we do now?
 What needs to happen next?